-Meet our colourful parrots!
+Meet the colourful parrots!

 Adelaide Zoo is home to a small group of critically endangered Orange-bellied Parrots.
-For more than 14 years the zoo has played an integral part in a national program to ensure the long-term survival of the species including housing an insurance population and participating in a managed breeding program.
+For more than 14 years the zoo has played an integral part in a national program to ensure the long-term survival of the species including housing an insurance population and participating in a managed breeding and release program.

 By nature the species is shy and timid, which poses some challenges when managing a breeding program as they can be sensitive to changes within the environment.
 Considering some of the challenges and the labour-intensive nature of the program, Adelaide Zoo has experience great success over the years raising a number of chicks, some of which have been released back into the wild.

 Although the majority of breeding birds are housed in an off-limits area of the zoo, the colourful parrots can be seen in the Australian Native Birds aviary, behind the pelicans.

 The Orange-bellied Parrot is a migratory bird that historically ranged from the Yorke Peninsular in South Australia, along the coasts of Bruny Island in southern Tasmania to Sydney, New South Wales.

 Rarely found more than 6 kilometres from the coast, they live in coastal areas that have rough grasslands, tidal flats sand dunes and swamplands.